ppakshad/CodeToDesign/README.md

 ## Contact

-For questions, issues, or collaboration inquiries, please open an issue on GitHub or contact [your-email@example.com].
+For questions, issues, or collaboration inquiries, please open an issue on GitHub or contact [ppakshad@hawk.illinoistech.edu].

 ---